Balaji-2108/Offensive-Sec---blog-posts/Projects/VulnAI/readme.md

 # Introduction

-This document, demontrate how to buiild a basic vulnerable AI application to test prompt injection vulnerability
+This document demonstrate how to build a basic vulnerable AI application to test prompt injection vulnerability

 Using Python Flask, this application simulates a vulnerable AI chatbot to demonstrate prompt injection and data leakage risks.